jembi/openhim-dhis2-architecture/docker/README.md

 ## Getting Started

-The services can be deployed using docker-compose.

-### Docker-compose

 Navigate to the folder with the `compose.sh` script to execute the commands.

 To set up the services, use the following command: